CDRH/datura/docs/test.md

 ## Writing and Running Tests

-### Writing Tests for Projects
+### Writing Tests for collections

-As you are creating a project, you may want to creates some tests to make sure that tricky documents and edgecases are doing what you think they are doing.
+As you are creating a collection, you may want to creates some tests to make sure that tricky documents and edgecases are doing what you think they are doing.

-You can create any number of tests for a project in the `projects/[project]/test` directory with the extension `.yml`, and you can put more than one test in a single file.
+You can create any number of tests for a collection in the `collections/[collection]/test` directory with the extension `.yml`, and you can put more than one test in a single file.

-At the moment the per-project tests are pretty rudimentary, but you can test things like the following:
+At the moment the per-collection tests are pretty rudimentary, but you can test things like the following:

 ```yaml
 - filename: nei.person.xml